- Apply Now

 Graduate students in their final semester will register for the Graduate Performance Project (MUS 5940, 0 credits).
 The format of the Graduate Performance Project will vary, including but not limited to a 50-minute recital or lecture recital.
 The graduate student and their primary teacher will determine the content of the Project depending on repertoire and concepts already studied during the MA degree and the career goals and interests of the student.

 Applied teachers and faculty will complete standard Graduate “Performance Assessment” forms before the Graduate Recital or the Graduate Lecture-Recital is presented in public.
 The Graduate Lecture-Recital must reach a graduate level of competency in both performance and speaking/presentation.
 The applied teacher may use the Oral Presentation Rubric.

-The Graduate Committee for each student will include the primary advisor and three Unit A faculty.
-The primary advisor may be one of the three Unit A faculty members.
-The student will meet with the Grad Coordinator to select the Graduate Committee.
+The Graduate Exam Committee for each student will include the primary teacher, who also serves as the exam/project advisor, and three Unit A faculty.
+The primary project advisor may be one of the three Unit A faculty members.
+The student will meet with the Graduate Coordinator to select the Graduate Committee.

-- The committee members will provide a written assessment of the oral exam to both the student and Graduate Coordinator.
+Using the “Graduate Comprehensive Exam Evaluation Form”, the committee members will provide a written assessment of the oral exam to both the student and Graduate Coordinator.